 Software has already eaten the world.
-Now, the opportunity to invent the future is in the hands of physics-powered startups that are commercializing breakthrough scientific inventions that can transform billions of lives.
+Now, the opportunity to invent the future is in the hands of breakthrough scientific startups that are commercializing inventions that can transform billions of lives.

 These startups across energy, transportation, infrastructure, manufacturing, human augmentation, and the future of computing represent the next wave of massive opportunity for early-stage investors; however, many investors are deterred by myths pertaining to capital efficiency, timeframe to exit, technical risk, and valuation.
 Additionally, unique intellectual capital is required to select opportunities at appropriate inflection points in maturity in order to identify attractive asymmetric risk-reward ratios.